-By faith and determination, he managed to regain mobility and the ability to preach publically – some 50 times, despite major speech difficulties.
+By faith and determination, he managed to regain mobility and the ability to preach in public some 50 times, despite major speech difficulties.

 He wrote us in 1972 that he felt that the year for him was the practical application of all they had been preaching – the year of using his infirmities.
 When life says, “No,” God still says, “Yes,” and such was the affirmation he made in his last book, The Divine Yes!
 He died in India in January 1973.

-So, nearly 40 years after his death, I find that his books and sermons (many written in the 1930s and 40s) are really not out of date and with few exceptions are entirely relevant to today’s world.
+So, nearly 50 years after his death, I find that his books, (3.5 million copies of his books have been sold and they have been translated into 30 languages) and sermons, many written in the 1930s and 40s, are really not out of date and with few exceptions are entirely relevant to today’s world.
 Just think what he could have done with the Internet!

 All proceeds from his books have gone to meeting human needs, including the creation of a psychiatric hospital in Lucknow, India.
 He gave all of his money away and was forever helping those in need.
 He would often say; “I need enough money for my needs, and where my needs end, another person’s begin – and so that money belongs to them.